ramyaswati/Conde-Nest-sample-app/README.md

 Nov 28 17:11:16 ip-1-2-3-4 web: Sample app listening on port 8081...
 # Truncated...
 ```
-**Congratulations, you've successfully deployed your first environment. :confetti_ball:** One convenient way to open your app from CLI is via `eb open`.
+**Congratulations, you've successfully deployed your first environment. :confetti_ball:**

+One convenient way to open your app from CLI is via `eb open`.
 Aside from navigating through these information, I recommend checking out the underlying resources that got created in order to truly appreciate the power of `Elastic Beanstalk` (and `CloudFormation` which is actually responsible for their creation).

-Here are some resources listed in  the `CloudFormation Stack`:
+Here are some resources tracked by the **CloudFormation Stack**:
-&nbsp;&nbsp;:white_check_mark: `Auto-scaling Group` - maintains a single EC2 instance
+  - [x] `Auto-scaling Group` - maintains a single EC2 instance
-&nbsp;&nbsp;:white_check_mark: `Elastic IP` - attaches to the instance to become publicly available in the Internet
+  - [x] `Elastic IP` - attaches to the instance to become publicly available in the Internet
-&nbsp;&nbsp;:white_check_mark: `Security Group` - allows `HTTP/TCP` access on port 80
+  - [x] `Security Group` - allows `HTTP/TCP` access on port `80`
-<br /><br />
+**_Huh!?_ But why port `80` if our `Node.js ` web server is listening to port `8081`?**

-**_Huh!?_ But why port `80`, if our `Node.js ` web server is listening to port `8081`?** You have sharp eyes :eyes:.
+You have sharp eyes :eyes:.
 Let's get back to that shortly...

 ### Elastic Beanstalk configuration settings
 Deploying our web apps became so much easier and that's because `EB` assumed a lot of [default configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-general.html#command-options-general-elasticbeanstalkapplicationenvironment) for our environment.
 Of course, dealing with production apps will become much more *involved*.
 And for us to dabble into them: